DefCon32

 Any tips on expensing this?

-Not really, with all the talks being on YouTube soon after the event, do say “it’s for the talks”, besides the real uniqueness of DefCon is the networking and the villages.
+Not really, with all the talks being on YouTube soon after the event, don’t say “it’s for the talks”, besides the real uniqueness of DefCon is the networking and the villages.
 If your role has a security-related niche element, you probably won’t find anywhere better to find people working in similar areas.
 If it’s more general then you won’t find anywhere better for off-the-wall cutting-edge ideas to look into.

 One thing to be aware of, compies tend to need recipets to claim expenses, DefCon tickets cash sales are intentionally not recorded, so reciepts are not given.
 However, they do make a generic official looking “print at home” receipt available onlne (here’s the example from DefCon 30 ).